torinthiel/jenkins_casc_bootstrap/README.md

 * cascb_job_name - the name of generated job.
 Full path, where each /-separated component will be converted to a folder.
   Defaults to 'config' if not provided.
 * cascb_job_description - the description that will be added to generated job.
 Defaults to empty if not provided.
+* cascb_job_poll_schedule - sets up Jenkins to periodically poll git and re-apply configuration if changes are found.
+  Needs to be a proper Jenkins cron expression.
+Defaults to empty, that is do not set polling.

 If any of those values exists in more than one path from CASCB_VAULT_PATHS, than the last value takes precedence.
 As an exception, if the directory list begins with (+), the rest of list is appended to the previous value of the field (if any).